 The key aspect of this rule change is to enable stakeholders the opportunity to comment on changes to cost allocation methods and to improve the information available to participants in negotiating services.
 Such changes will contribute towards the achievement of the NEO if they can improve the efficiency of prices.

-10The Commission considers that the above factors are relevant to determining whether the proposed rule will lead to more efficient prices for network services.
-This is because improving information transparency, and influence in what information is available through consultation, would enable parties negotiating with DNSPs to be in a strong position.
-This is consistent with Energex's submission which stated that a relevant consideration is whether the changes will lead to improved information for decision making.
-11
+The Commission considers that the above factors are relevant to determining whether the proposed rule will lead to more efficient prices for network services.
+This is because improving cost information transparency, and stakeholder engagement in order to potentially influence what cost information is available, would enable parties negotiating with DNSPs to be in a strong position.
+This is consistent with Energex's submission in response to the consultation paper which stated that a relevant consideration is whether the changes will lead to improved information for decision making.

-Prior to assessing the rule change requests against these factors, the next chapter sets out the current approach to cost allocation and negotiated services.
+Prior to assessing the rule change request against these factors, the next chapter sets out the current approach to cost allocation and negotiated services.